Reformation in the Kingdom of Hungary: Reformation in Europe

 Luther's theology did not satisfy all reformers' expectations.
 He never abandoned his devotion to the Eucharist and insisted on the baptism of children.
 Under the influence of the parish priest, Huldrych Zwingli, who did not regard the Eucharist more than a symbolic act, the city council of Zürich outlawed the Mass in 1525.
 A Catholic priest's illegitimate son, Heinrich Bullinger, developed an interim formula to conciliate Luther's and Zwingli's views on Eucharist, describing it as a mark of the covenant between God and humankind.
-The most radical reformers rejected the doctrine of Trinity (the believe in one God consisting of three persons, Father, Son and Holy Spirit).
+The most radical reformers rejected the doctrine of Trinity (the belief in one God consisting of three persons, Father, Son and Holy Spirit).
 A Navarrese scholar, Michael Servetus, adopted this antitrinitarian theology in the hope of facilitating the union of Christianity, Islam and Judaism.
 In 1534 Anabaptist radicals seized Münster, legalized polygyny and ordered the redistribution of property, but the local bishop crushed the revolt in a year.

 A French Protestant refugee who settled in Geneva John Calvin regarded the Anabaptists as fanatics.
 To explain theological diversity, Calvin developed the idea of double predestination, stating that God had chosen some people for salvation, others for damnation.
 He rejected the doctrine of transubstantiation and regarded the sacramental bread as a symbol of Christ's heavenly body.
 Calvin's theology gave rise to the development of a new Protestant denomination, known as Reformed Christianity or Calvinism.
 Most German states and Scandinavia remained loyal to Luther's teachings, but English, French and Dutch translations of Calvin's works spread his ideas in Scotland, France and the Netherlands.
 Theological debates brought about the "Era of Confessionalization": the Calvinists summarized their theologies in confessional documents, including the 1563 Heidelberg Catechism.
 Although Luther and Calvin rejected significant Catholic doctrines, they embraced Catholic demonology and never denied the Devil's authority.
 As even the most religious individuals were unable to continuously adhere to Christian moral standards, scapegoating was not alien to them.
 When feeling compunction about their immoral acts or thoughts, pious Christians tended to attribute them to the influence of others, accusing them of witchcraft.
 The new emphasis on a pure Christianity gave rise to the persecution of elements of popular religion, including amulets or traditional healing practices.